-At the end of this article, you will have the idea which one to learn and which the best option for each specific task is.
+At the end of this article, you will have an idea about which one to learn and which the best option is for each particular task.

 PHP: Most Popular Scripting Language for the Web

-PHP (Hypertext PreProcessor) is a server scripting language designed by , a powerful tool to create dynamic and interactive websites.
+PHP (Hypertext PreProcessor) is a server scripting language designed by Rasmus Lerdorf, a powerful tool to create dynamic and interactive websites.
 It is fast, flexible, widely-used scripting language for everything from a simple blog to the most popular and dynamic websites in the world.